9. TCP/IP Programming

 ' infinite loop - will be stopped by Ctrl-C

-' waiting for a client
+' waiting for a customer

 nbClients += 1